TouchMedia360/cordova-plugin-run-in-background/README.md

     allowClose: Boolean, // add a "Close" action to the notification
     closeIcon: 'power', // An icon shown for the close action
     closeTitle: 'Close', // The text for the close action
-    showWhen: Boolean //(Default: true) Show the time since the notification was created })
+    showWhen: Boolean, //(Default: true) Show the time since the notification was created
+    visibility: String, // Android only: one of 'private' (default), 'public' or 'secret' (see https://developer.android.com/reference/android/app/Notification.Builder.html#setVisibility(int))
+})
 ```